 We do not believe the loss of any one customer would materially impact our business and revenue growth due to the diversity of our customer base.
-We do, however, have a number of customers whose demand for our services is tied to U.S. industrial production, or the broader domestic economy, that could, collectively, drive business and revenue growth.
+We do, however, have a number of customers whose demand for our services is tied to the broader domestic economy that could, collectively, impact our business and potential revenue growth.
 These customers could experience a decrease in production due to a decrease in the demand for their products, as a result of a decline in the U.S economy or other global economic factors.
-They could also use other LTL providers and other modes of transportation, such as truckload and intermodal, in response to capacity, service and pricing issues.
+They could also use other LTL providers or other modes of transportation, such as truckload and intermodal, in response to capacity, service and pricing issues.
 Finally, unfavorable publicity about us or our employees, particularly given the current environment of instantaneous communication and social media outlets, could damage our reputation and result in these customers reducing their demand for our services.
 If these factors resulted in a reduction or loss of business from these customers, there could be a material impact on our business and revenue growth.